 An early draft of what became the second act of These Are The Times included many scenes taken directly from transcripts from the House Committee on Un-American Activities.
-One such scene featured Peter "Peter" Seeger (May 3, 1919 – January 27, 2014) who sat before the committee, gladly exposed his interrogators as fools, and stood tall as he always did against Fascism.
+One such scene featured Peter "Pete" Seeger (May 3, 1919 – January 27, 2014) who sat before the committee, gladly exposed his interrogators as fools, and stood tall as he always did against Fascism.

 Joyce Brabner produced a staged reading of what was then called This Is The Times at the Unitarian Universalist Church on December 12, 2008.
 Seeger was performed in that reading by Dan McElhaney and he really got the smile right.

 This scene is my edited version of the historical transcript.

 Pete Seeger’s testimony before the House Unamerican Activities Committee on August 18, 1955

 COMMITTEE MEMBERPlease identify yourself, sir, by name and occupation.

 SEEGERMy name is Pete Seeger.
 I was born in New York in 1919.

 SEEGERIt is hard to call it a profession.
 I kind of drifted into it and I never intended to be a musician, and I am glad I am one now, and it is a very honorable profession, but when I started out actually I wanted to be a newspaperman, and when I left school --